 Flexible Spending Account (FSA)

-Benefit Resource (BRI) Flexible Spending Account (FSA) is a way to pay health care and dependent care expenses you would normally pay out-of-pocket but with a tax savings.
+A Flexible Spending Account (FSA) by Benefit Resource (BRi) is a way to pay healthcare and dependent care expenses you would normally pay out-of-pocket but with a tax savings.
 Contributions to these accounts are tax-free, saving you money on federal and in most cases, state and local income taxes.
 Employees who wish to participate must enroll in the FSA every year.
-FSA elections do not roll over from one year to the next.
-If enrollment is not completed during open enrollment, there will be $0 contributions for the following year.
+FSA elections do not roll over from year to year.
+If re-enrollment is not completed during the annual open enrollment, November 1st-15th, then there will be $0 contributions for the following year.

 |Participant Services:||800.473.9595 or email at: ParticipantServices@BenefitResouces.com|